Guyanese Creole

 Guyanese Creole (Creolese by its speakers or simply Guyanese) is an English-based creole language spoken in various forms by the majority of Guyanese people.
 It emerged during the Atlantic Slave Trade among enslaved Africans who were brought to Dutch, and later, British Guiana from West and Central Africa, between the mid-1600s and 1834.
 Many of these Africans arrived via the Caribbean islands of Barbados, and the Leeward Islands.
 As a result, Guyanese Creole shares key features with other Afro-Caribbean English-based creoles, particularly those of the Eastern Caribbean.
-It contains many African retentions and has loan words from indigenous-American languages, and Hindustani due to Indian acculturation.
+It contains many African retentions and has loan words from indigenous-American languages, as well as Hindustani due to Indian acculturation.

 Varieties and influences

-There are many sub-dialects of Guyanese Creole based on geographical location, urban – rural location, and race of the speakers.
+There are many sub-dialects of Guyanese Creole based on geographical location, urban/rural location, and race of the speakers.
 For example, along the Rupununi River, where the population is largely Amerindian, a distinct form of Creole exists.
 The Georgetown (capital city) urban area has a distinct accent, while within a forty-five-minute drive away from this area the dialect/accent changes again, especially if following the coast where rural villages are located.